slh2610/northcoders-news-BE/README.md

 # Northcoders News

 Northcoders News is an API containing articles, article comments, user data and topics.

 ### Prerequisites

-In order to access this project, you will need to install the following dev dependencies using 'npm i -D.':
+This API has the following dev dependencies:

 chai
 mocha
 nodemon
 supertest

-You will also need to install the following using 'npm i':
+As well as the following dependencies:

 body-parser
 express
 mongoose

+To install all dependencies run "npm install" in the command line

 ### Database